rian39/notes/foucault_will_to_knowledge.md

 2. Rule of continual variations

-The "distributions of power" and the "appropria- tions of knowledge" never represent only instantaneous slices taken from processes involving, for example, a cumula- tive reinforcement of the strongest factor, or a reversal of relationship, or again, a simultaneous increase of two terms.
-Relations of power-knowledge are not static forms of distri- bution, they are "matrices of transformations."
+The "distributions of power" and the "appropriations of knowledge" never represent only instantaneous slices taken from processes involving, for example, a cumulative reinforcement of the strongest factor, or a reversal of relationship, or again, a simultaneous increase of two terms.
+Relations of power-knowledge are not static forms of distribution, they are "matrices of transformations."
 99

 3. Rule of double conditioning

-rather, one must conceive of the double conditioning of a strategy by the specificity of possible tac- tics, and of tactics by the strategic envelope that makes them work.
+rather, one must conceive of the double conditioning of a strategy by the specificity of possible tactics, and of tactics by the strategic envelope that makes them work.
 100

 4. Rule of the tactical poly-valence of discourses

 Indeed, it is in discourse that power and knowledge are joined together.
 And for this very reason, we must conceive discourse as a series of discontinuous segments whose tactical function is neither uniform nor stable..
 100

 We must make allowance for the complex and unstable process whereby discourse can be both an instrument and an effect of power, but also a hindrance, a stumbling-block, a point of resistance and a starting point for an opposing strategy.
-Dis- course transmits and produces power; it reinforces it, but also undermines and exposes it, renders it fragile and makes it possible to thwart it.
+Discourse transmits and produces power; it reinforces it, but also undermines and exposes it, renders it fragile and makes it possible to thwart it.
 101